codio-content/MySQL_Aggregation/.guides/content/Unit-approach-33a8.md

 While the user is viewing a single product, he/she may want to:

-- See the average rating of the product
+- Get the average rating of the product

 Finally, after the user adds products to the shopping cart, he/she may want to:

+- Get the total count
 - Get the total price

 ---